Today’s Reading: Matthew 4:1-11; Mark 1:12-13; Luke 4:1-13

 Then the devil took him up and revealed to him all the kingdoms of the world in a moment of time.
 “I will give you the glory of these kingdoms and authority over them,” the devil said, “because they are mine to give to anyone I please.
 I will give it all to you if you worship me.” – Luke 4:5-7

 My first reaction to this next temptation is that Satan is lying when he says he has the ability to give earthly kingdoms and authority to men.
-But, the more I think about it in the context of other scriptures, the more I think maybe Satan does have this ability.
+But, the more I think about it in the context of other scriptures, the more I think perhaps Satan has some influence in this area.
 That would explain why so many sinful people have gained high position and earthly wealth.
 But beware.
 If we compromise and live a life for earthly gain, we are worshipping Satan.

 “Get out of here, Satan,” Jesus told him.
 “For the Scriptures say, ‘You must worship the Lord your God and serve only him.’”
 Then the devil went away, and angels came and took care of Jesus. – Matthew 4:10-11